SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Applications

-The requirements for the index 2 formulation for $SB$-labeling will now follow from the following observation that we justify next: for any two cover relations $u\prec v$ and $u\prec w$, there are unique saturated chains $u\prec v\prec \cdots \prec v\vee w$ and $u\prec w\prec\cdots \prec v\vee w$ on the interval $[u,v\vee w]$ and no other saturated chains on this interval; moreover, these two saturated chains have label sequences $s_i s_j s_i \cdots $ and $s_j s_i s_j \cdots $ each consisting of an alternation of only the letters $s_i$ and $s_j$, with each label sequence having the same length $m(i,j)$ where $m(i,j)$ is the order of the Coxeter group element $s_is_j$.
-In the case of $u=e$, this observation holds by definition.
-Otherwise, it follows from the isomorphism in Proposition 3.1.6 of \cite{BB} already mentioned above, completing the proof that the weak Bruhat order of a finite Coxeter group is an $SB$-lattice.
+Next let us justify the following claim: for any two distinct cover relations $u\prec v$ and $u\prec w$, there are unique saturated chains $u\prec v\prec \cdots \prec v\vee w$ and $u\prec w\prec\cdots \prec v\vee w$ from $u$ to $v\vee w$ and no other saturated chains from $u$ to $v\vee w$; moreover, these two saturated chains have label sequences $s_i s_j s_i \cdots $ and $s_j s_i s_j \cdots $ each consisting of an alternation of only the letters $s_i$ and $s_j$, with each label sequence having the same length $m(i,j)$ where $m(i,j)$ is the order of the Coxeter group element $s_is_j$.
+In the case with $u=e$, this claim holds by property (2) above.
+Otherwise, we use property (1) above to reduce the claim to the case with $u=e$.
+This claim shows that all of the requirements for the index 2 formulation of an $SB$-labeling are indeed satisfied, implying that weak Bruhat order is an $SB$-lattice.

-Finally, facts (2) and (3) above combine to imply that $w$ will be a join of atoms of the interval $[u,w]$ if and only if $u^{-1}w$ is the longest element of a parabolic subgroup of $W$.
-Thus, Theorem ~\ref{thm:sb} implies that $[u,w]$ has the homotopy type of a sphere if and only if $u^{-1}w$ is the longest element of a parabolic subgroup of $W$. \end{proof}
+Properties (1) and (2) above also combine to imply that $w$ will be a join of atoms of the interval $[u,w]$ if and only if $wu^{-1}$ is the longest element $w_\circ (W_S)$ of some parabolic subgroup $W_S$ of $W$.
+Letting $A$ be the set of atoms of $[u,w]$, Theorem ~\ref{thm:sb} implies that $[u,w]$ has the homotopy type of a sphere $S^{|A|-2}$ if and only if $wu^{-1}$ is the longest element of some parabolic subgroup $W_S$ of $W$ and is contractible otherwise.
+In the case that $wu^{-1} = w_\circ (W_S)$, property (4) above guarantees that $ |A| = |S| $. \end{proof}

-\begin{rk} We note that facts (2) and (3) in the proof of Theorem ~\ref{weak-theorem} also imply that the only labels that may occur on an interval $[u,w]$ in which $w$ is a join of atoms of the interval are labels that occur on cover relations $u\prec x$ upward from $u$ to atoms of the interval.
-Thus, we could have directly proved that the weak Bruhat order of a finite Coxeter group was an $SB$-lattice without invoking the index 2 formulation of $SB$-lattice. \end{rk}
+The Tamari lattice, our next example, is a partial order on the triangulations of an $(n+1)$-gon, as discussed e.g. in \cite{ER}.
+To define the cover relations, it is convenient to label the $n+1$ vertices of the $(n+1)$-gon with the integers $1,2,\dots ,n+1$, proceeding clockwise about the boundary of the $(n+1)$-gon.
+Now each cover relation $u\prec v$ will replace an edge $e_{i,k}$ in a triangulation $u$ by an edge $e_{j,l}$ to obtain the triangulation $v$, subject to the requirement that we have $i<j<k<l$.
+See Figure \ref{fig:tamari} for an illustration.